rudecs/terraform-provider-decort/README_EN.md

 ## Examples and Samples
 - Examples: https://github.com/rudecs/terraform-provider-decort/wiki
-- Samples: in repository `samples`
+- Samples: see in repository `samples`

+Terraform schemas in:
+- See in repository `docs`
 Good work!